Selling property

 Discharge of mortgage

 It is essential that you notify your bank that you have sold your property.
 If you have a mortgage, your bank holds the certificate of title.
 Your bank may require up to 14 days notice to release the title.
 Without the discharge of mortgage you face the possibility of delaying settlement.
+A conveyancing solicitor can assist in ensuring all legal documentation is correctly handled during this process.

 As part of the discharge of mortgage application, include: